Despair, lack of progress at climate talks, yet hope blooms

 “Hope is a verb with its sleeves rolled up,” Figueres told The Associated Press, quoting poet David Orr.
 “I think of hope and optimism as being very active and in fact being precisely the reason why we roll up our sleeves.”

-Asked how he doesn’t despair after seeing heat-trapping emissions rising year after, Gore told The Associated Press: “Despair is a big word.
+Asked how he doesn’t despair after seeing heat-trapping emissions rising year after, Gore told the AP: “Despair is a big word.
 You know, they used to say denial ain’t just a river in Egypt.
 Here we are in Egypt and despair ain’t just a tire in the trunk.
 It’s a real factor.
 But we also have the basis for hope.”

 He pointed to several political wins this year.